-- DEP DWSG will be alerted for HABs in a waterbody that is a direct source for drinking water. - If reported at a State Park, the specific State Park Superintendent will be notified. - If reported at a Wildlife Management Area, Fish and Wildlife will be contacted. - For drinking water sources and State owned recreational waterbodies, there will be joint communication and coordination regarding actions among DEP divisions. - If the report concerns a potential HAB at another public water body, county/ local health agency and others (e.g. park commissions) as appropriate will be notified with joint guidance from DEP and DOH. - If a report concerns a private waterbody, guidance will be provided to the owning entity regarding the proper response. - If HAB poses a risk to livestock, appropriate NJ Department of Agriculture staff will be notified. - BFBM will perform situational awareness in accordance with established internal DEP protocols.
+- DEP DWSG will be alerted for HABs in a waterbody that is a direct source for drinking water. - If reported at a State Park bathing beach, the specific State Park Superintendent and DOH will be notified. - If reported at a public recreational bathing facility, other than a State Park, the appropriate local health department and DOH will be notified. - If reported at a State Park recreational water that is not a bathing beach, the specific State Park Superintendent will be notified. - If reported at a Wildlife Management Area, Fish and Wildlife will be contacted. - For drinking water sources and State owned recreational waterbodies, there will be joint communication and coordination regarding actions among DEP divisions. - If the report concerns a potential HAB at another public water body, county/ local health agency and others (e.g. park commissions) as appropriate will be notified with joint guidance from DEP and DOH. - If a report concerns a private waterbody, guidance will be provided to the owning entity regarding the proper response. - If HAB poses a risk to livestock, appropriate NJ Department of Agriculture staff will be notified. - BFBM will perform situational awareness in accordance with established internal DEP protocols.